Blastorios/Python_Statistics/README.md

-# Python_Statistics
-Generalized Statistical Methods with Python
+# Generalized Python Statistics

-For more information, check www.stats.re-syst.org
+This repo holds both scripts for the analysis of raw data as for the plotting of relevant results.